jorishr/linux-notes/folder_structure.md

 A temporary folder where application can stored temporary data.

 ## /usr
 User application folder.
-These are not essential apps that can be reside in the subfolders such as /usr/bin or /usr/local
+These are not essential apps that can be reside in the sub folders such as /usr/bin or /usr/local

 ## /var
 Contains files and folders that are expected to grow in size.
 For example, log files.